-The Taube ("Dove"), designed by Igo Etrich, on display in 1915.
-(Wikimedia)
+The Taube ("Dove"), designed by Igo Etrich, on display

-Libya.
-In 1915.
-(Wikimedia)

-The aircraft, known as the "Taube" (German for "dove") looked like a giant ominous bird.
+Libya. in 1915.
+(Wikimedia) The aircraft, known as the "Taube" (German for "dove") looked like a giant ominous bird.
 Lieutenant Giulio Gavotti of the Italian army sat at its controls.
 Once in position over the camp, he proceeded to drop four Cipelli grenades from his cockpit, each weighing four-and-a-half pounds, as the Turks scrambled below.